tillbiskup/evedataviewer/docs/developers.rst

 Static code analysis with Prospector
 ====================================

 Static code analysis can be performed using `Prospector <http://prospector.landscape.io/en/master/>`_.
-First, install the necessary tools into the virtual environment created for the eveviewer package:
+First, install the necessary tools into the virtual environment created for the evedataviewer package:

 .. code-block:: bash